embeddedmz/ftpclient-cpp/README.md

 ## Run Unit Tests

+First of all, the CMake option SKIP_TESTS_BUILD must be set to "OFF" (via CMake-GUI then pressing on the "Configure" button or if you are using a command line via the argument -DSKIP_TESTS_BUILD=OFF).

 [simpleini](https://github.com/brofield/simpleini) is used to gather unit tests parameters from an INI configuration file.
 You need to fill that file with FTP and/or SFTP parameters.
 You can also disable some tests (HTTP proxy for instance) and indicate